 Before you read on…

-This may not seem obvious to you if you have found yourself on the Harvey Mudd College alternate list, but it’s true.
-We only place students on the alternate list who we know will thrive at Harvey Mudd, and you are one of them.
-If you are on the alternate list, we hope that in some scenario we will be able to offer you admission.
+This may not seem obvious to you if you have found yourself on the Harvey Mudd College waitlist, but it’s true.
+We only place students on the waitlist who we know will thrive at Harvey Mudd, and you are one of them.
+If you are on the waitlist, we hope that in some scenario we will be able to offer you admission.
 It’s that simple.
-One of the best moments we have each year (well, most years) is when we are able to reach out to students on our alternate list and offer them space in our incoming class.
+One of the best moments we have each year (well, most years) is when we are able to reach out to students on our waitlist and offer them space in our incoming class.
 We hope that we will have that opportunity this year, and in fact, we have planned for it if our historical response patterns remain consistent.

 You have been waiting for months now for our response, and we know that we are now asking you to wait some more.
 Please know that we will move as quickly and efficiently as we can once we have a sense of how many spaces we may have available, usually around the second week of May.